Compare and Save With Loans Canada

 - Irresponsible payment of your loan (late payments, low payments, or missed payments) will cause your credit score to decrease and harm your credit greatly.

 Keep this in mind before you apply.
 If you think you won’t be able to afford loan payments in the future, it might be better to wait until your credit score rises and you become more financially stable.
-Also, it’s important to select a lender that is going to report your payments to Canada’s main credit bureaus, Equifax and TransUnion.
+Also, it’s important to select a lender in Ottawa that is going to report your payments to Canada’s main credit bureaus, Equifax and TransUnion.

 Read this to gain a better understanding of Canada’s credit reporting agencies.